kimberleykenney/kimberleykenney.github.io/piece-4.md

 </p>

 <p>
-  The documentation requirement is therefore not just “document the app.”
+  The documentation requirement is therefore not just to document the app.
 It is to help users understand where to begin, what the app supports, and when to switch to the web experience.
 </p>

 <h4 class="memo-divider">Documentation model for launch</h4>

 <p>
-  The mobile launch should use the same three-layer documentation model recommended for the broader card setup experience.
+  The mobile launch should use the same three-layer documentation model recommended in the card setup memo, not create a parallel app-only structure.
 </p>

 <h4>1.
 Getting-started documentation</h4>